MVC Architecture in Salesforce

 Ever wonder how Salesforce organizes things?
 Look at the Model-View-Controller (MVC) architecture in Salesforce.
 Here’s the gist: the Model handles your data (think leads, contacts, opportunities), the View crafts what users see (web pages, reports), and the Controller manages user interactions (button clicks, form submissions).

 This separation keeps things clean, efficient, and easier to maintain, ensuring a smooth Salesforce experience for everyone.
-Let’s explore this architecture.
+Below, we have the MVC architecture explained in detail.

 What is MVC Architecture in Salesforce?